-Sometimes my imagination is like a shadow that moves on its own.
-I just have to follow it and hope it doesn’t get me into trouble when I try to capture the images it gives me.
+My imagination is like a shadow that moves without its owner.
+All I can do is follow it and hope it doesn’t get me into trouble.
+I try my best to capture the images it throws at me.

 Most of the time it treats me well, but it has a tendency to expect more than I can give.
-I can only use words, but it doesn’t seem to understand that they are touchy creatures, and putting them into sentences is usually a nasty business.
+You see, all I have are words–I’m not rich enough to make other art–but it doesn’t seem to understand the life of a wordsmith.
+I try to explain that words are touchy creatures, and putting them into sentences is a nasty business.

 Yes, it’s a cruel taskmaster.
-It reigns in my skull, and when if it doesn’t get its way–if I don’t write the images–it’ll scratch itself out in an attempt to show people what’s bouncing inside.
-Apparently it thinks people will like reading what it desperately wants to say.
+It reigns in my skull, and if it doesn’t get its way (if I don’t write the images) I know it’ll scratch itself out in an attempt to show people what’s bouncing inside.
+It apparently thinks the images are important.

-Imagination cut itself deep early on in my life, but without it, I wouldn’t have had the enriching childhood that made me into the writer I am today.
+Early in my life, imagination cut itself deep, but without it I wouldn’t have had the enriching childhood that made me into the writer I am today.

 But what cuts deeper than imagination is the God who gives it.
-It may be pleasant to forget about him, seeking a life on a own course of my own.
+It may be convenient to forget about him, seeking a life of my own making.
 But such a life would help me hide in the dark, away from acknowledging all that God has done for me and the people I love…and the people I have a harder time loving.
 Further, he strips me of everything I can hang my name on (maybe he wants to save me the embarrassment of hanging my name on a bunch of junk).
 How can I live with such a God?

-So this is why I profess Christianity: I see the darkness inside, but so does Jesus, and he never stops telling me it’s OK because he has me now.
+This is thus my existential reason to profess Christianity: I see the darkness inside, but so does Jesus, and he never stops telling me it’s OK because he has me now.
 Darkness has a way of retreating when the light shines brighter, and, pessimist that I am, it’s a relief to know the Light is not up to me to create.